noahshpak/Speech-Language-Processing/README.md

 # Testing

-In each chapter directory, you can run the following to test the code:
+You can run the following to test the code:

 ```
 python -m pytest